Final Inspection in the Clothing Industry: Importance and Key Steps

 • Are the correct numbers of spare buttons provided?

-• Did all colors passed all required Laboratory Testing Procedures?
+• Did all colors pass all required Laboratory Testing Procedures?

 • Did it meet all government regulatory requirements?